StevenJL/ruby_design_patterns/README.md

   end
 end

-## If its a regular order, we can just put it in the OrderShipper
+## If its a regular US order, we can just put it in the OrderShipper
 order = Order.new
 OrderShipper.new.ship(order)